PixoVR/pixo-golang-clients/pixo-platform/cmd/platform-cli/README.md

 # Pixo Platform CLI
+This is a CLI that allows you to interact with the Pixo Platform in various ways.
+It is likely to be most helpful to
+developers building modules to be deployed on the Pixo Platform.
+It can be used for things like authenticating
+with the platform, deploying gameserver versions, and simplifying the testing of multiplayer components.

 ## Prerequisites
 - [Pixo Account](https://apex.pixovr.com)

 API Key or Username/Password are needed to authenticate with the Pixo Platform APIs.

 ## Installation